ImageMagick/Usage-Markdown/color_mods/index.md

 See the [Sepia Tone Operator](#sepia-tone) above.

 Another duotone technique known as 'Cyanotype' (more commonly known as 'blue-prints') became widely used as method of making large scale copies of the original black and white architect drawings.
-Remember this tenchique was used long before the invention of lazers and from that photo-copying (and Xerox).
+Remember this technique was used long before the invention of lazers and from that photo-copying (and Xerox).

 For more information see the Wikipedia entry for [Duotone](http://en.wikipedia.org/wiki/Duotone), also [Fake duotones vs Real duotones](http://www.fromdesignintoprint.com/?p=152).